 What Is A Juice Cleanse?

 So what is a juice cleanse exactly?
-Typically, a juice cleanse is a type of detox diet that involves drinking juices made from fruits and vegetables for a specific window of time.
+Typically, when learning how to detox your body, the idea of a juice cleanse comes up.
+It’s a type of detox diet that involves drinking juices made from fruits and vegetables for a specific window of time.
 In some cases, this can be as simple as sipping on a glass of celery juice each morning.
 In other instances, it may involve nixing all other foods from your diet and consuming only juice for a short period.

 There are lots of methods for how to do a juice cleanse as well, including either purchasing store-bought juices or doing a DIY juice cleanse with fruits and veggies that you’ve prepared yourself.